Dance Plus season 4

 Season 4 of Dance Plus premiered on 6 October 2018 on Star Plus and is produced by Urban Brew Studios in association with Frames Productions.
 The season is hosted by Raghav Juyal and Sugandha Mishra.
+The tag line for this season is ‘Sapne Sirf Apne Nahi Hote’.

 Super judge

-Remo is the super judge of the season.
+Remo D'Souza is the super judge of the season.

 Captains

 The following are the three captains of the season.